 - Practicing multi-digit addition with the Montessori golden beads (available here and here)

-- Just starting to explore the Pythagoras board (details here)
+- Just starting to explore the Montessori Pythagoras board for multiplication

 Other math learning activities

 Unfortunately, there is no in between level, so it was a big challenge to jump to the adult books.

 These books are fantastic for number and pattern recognition as well as fine-motor skills.